 The National Trust began caring for Prior Park in 1993, and with the help of our supporters we've been working to restore what was an overgrown garden, back to the landscaped vision of its creator Ralph Allen.
 The work on the garden's 18th-century dams is the next stage of this exciting, yet crucial restoration journey.

-22 Nov: Contractors have now begun work, and this will now affect the areas of the garden that are open to visitors.
+Jan 2020: Contractors began work in Nov '19 and this affects the areas of the garden that are open to visitors.
 This is the page where we will aim to set out the most important information to help you plan a visit to Prior Park.

 Access to the garden